Client Onboarding Checklist for an MSP

 Key elements to include in your client welcome packet

-3. Points of contact – Reiterate the several services the client can use from cross-functional teams.
+3. Points of contact: Reiterate the several services the client can use from cross-functional teams.

-6. Meeting cadence – Highlight how often you’ll be meeting and how long for in your Welcome Packet.
+6. Meeting cadence: Highlight how often you’ll be meeting and how long for in your Welcome Packet.

-7. Keep up with a to-do list – Use the Welcome Packet to highlight any pending items your client is yet to complete.
-Further, include items that your team is currently working on.
+7. Keep up with a to-do list: After completing the initial steps, your account manager can contact the client and schedule a kick-off meeting.
+Make sure to include a detailed meeting agenda in your inviteUse the Welcome Packet to highlight any pending items your client still needs to complete.
+Also, include items that your team is currently working on.

 4. Schedule a kick-off meeting with your client